Longchuan County, Guangdong

-Longchuan County (postal: Lungchun; 龙川县 (龍川縣, Lóngchuān Xiàn, dragon river county), Hakka: Liùngchôn) is a county of northeastern Guangdong province, China, bordering Jiangxi to the north and on the upper reaches of the Dong and Han Rivers.
+Longchuan County (postal: Lungchun; 龙川县 (龍川縣, Lung^{4}cyun^{1}jyun^{6}, Lóngchuān Xiàn, dragon river county), Hakka: Liùngchôn) is a county of northeastern Guangdong province, China, bordering Jiangxi to the north and on the upper reaches of the Dong and Han Rivers.
 It is under the administration of Heyuan City, and in 2020 had a population of 595,471 living in an area of 3088 km2.
 Bordering county-level divisions are Xingning and Wuhua County to the east, Heping County and Dongyuan County to the south and west, and in Jiangxi, Dingnan County and Xunwu County to the north.